 Over 55 nations have taken measures to ban the sale and import of asbestos and products that contain asbestos, yet the United states isn’t among them.
 Given these findings about asbestos-related diseases, it is even more crucial that the EPA use its power to enact a total asbestos ban.

 The Asbestos Disease Awareness Organization (ADAO) has long been advocating for an asbestos ban and promoting the most current research.
-The latest data it released was collected by Jukka Takala, the President of the International Commission of Occupational Health (ICOH).
+The latest data released was collected by Jukka Takala, the President of the International Commission of Occupational Health (ICOH).
 These figures for asbestos-related deaths reveal previous estimates to have grossly underreported the toll asbestos takes on human life, particularly from asbestos-related cancer.

 Takala’s statistics for yearly deaths included 34,270 fatalities from lung cancer, 3,161 from mesothelioma, 787 from ovarian cancer, 443 from larynx cancer, and 613 from chronic asbestosis.
 The previous mortality estimates, which came from U.S. government sources, estimated only 15,000 deaths per year.